zhenyuanlu/zhenyuanlu.github.io/_blog/projects/2023-05-16-gesture-classification.md

 # Abstract

-In this report, we adapt our previous work PainAttnNet model <d-cite key="lu2023transformer"></d-cite>, a novel transformer-encoder deep learning framework for classifying pain intensities using physiological signals.
+In this report, we adapt our previous work PainAttnNet model <z-cite key="lu2023transformer"></z-cite>, a novel transformer-encoder deep learning framework for classifying pain intensities using physiological signals.
 PainAttnNet model integrates convolutional networks to capture multimodal features, a squeeze-and-excitation residual network emphasizing interdependencies among relevant features, and a transformer encoder block for optimal feature extraction and temporal dependency analysis.
 Supplemental information and source code are available at: <a>https://github.com/zhenyuanlu/WristMotion-Gesture-Detection</a>